Warm Home Discount

 If you live in Scotland, there are two groups:

-- Core group - you won't need to apply, but you must meet eligibility critiera.
+• Core group - you won't need to apply, but you must meet eligibility criteria.

 To be considered for the discount:

-- You or you partner were named on the domestic electricity bill on 13 August 2023.
+• You or your partner were named on the domestic electricity bill on 24 August 2025.

-- You were supplied by OVO/Boost or SSE Energy Services on the qualifying date.
+• You were supplied by OVO on the qualifying date.
 If you were supplied by another supplier participating in the scheme on the qualifying date, that supplier will be told to give you the discount even if we're now supplying you.

 What do I do if I don't get a letter?